Phillip-Healy/the-build-lab/README.md

 - Django REST framework is a powerful and flexible toolkit for building Web APIs.
 -- Using rest API token authentication for secure authentication and validation via tokens.

-### Werkzeug
-- Werkzeug is a comprehensive WSGI web application library.
-It began as a simple collection of various utilities for WSGI applications and has become one of the most advanced WSGI utility libraries.
-Flask wraps Werkzeug, using it to handle the details of WSGI while providing more structure and patterns for defining powerful applications. (https://www.palletsprojects.com/p/werkzeug/)

 ### Bootstrap
 - Bootstrap is the most popular CSS Framework for developing responsive and mobile-first websites. (https://www.w3schools.com/whatis/whatis_bootstrap.asp)